-Recognize a main clause when you see one.
+Recognize a main clause when you find one.

 Diane kicked the soda machine.

-A giant spider has made its home behind the shampoo bottle in Neil's bathroom.
+A giant spider has spun its web behind the shampoo bottle in Neil's bathroom.

-Sima and Michele are skipping their chemistry class to sit by the lake and watch the sun sparkle on the water.
+Sima and Michele are skipping their chemistry class to sit by the lake.

-Sima, Michele = the subjects; are skipping = the verb.
+Sima, Michele = subjects; are skipping = verb.

-A sentence can contain any number of other grammatical units, such as participle phrases, prepositional phrases, subordinate clauses, appositives, etc. It must, however, contain at least one main clause.
-Take a look at the example below:
+A sentence may contain any number of other grammatical units, such as participle phrases, prepositional phrases, subordinate clauses, appositives, etc. It must, however, contain at least one main clause.

 In her anatomy and physiology class = prepositional phrase.